The Premiere Health and Wellness Center

 Do other Providers Offer Direct Billing?

-Autism Society, First Nations Authority are some examples of non-non-government organizations which offer funding for services like Counselling.
+Autism Funding, First Nations Health Authority are some examples of third party organizations which offer funding for services like Counselling.
 You will need to apply direct and get a letter confirming the amount covered.
 These are typically billed directly by Cave as well.